soliverr/ansible-nginx/README.md

 ## Role Variables

+Some of the role variables try to default to [silpion.util][1] provided values first to allow using a global configuration.
+Still there is no hard dependency on [silpion.util][1], this role can perfectly fine be used without it.

 * ``nginx_epel_enabled``: Wether epel is enabled (boolean, default if available: ``{{ ansible_local.util.epel.enabled }}`` else: ``false``)
 * ``nginx_worker_processes``: Amount of nginx worker processes (int, default: ``{{ ansible_processor_vcpus }}``)
 * ``nginx_worker_connections``: Amount of nginx worker connections (int, default: ``768``)